Code-the-Dream-School/node-essentials/assignments/assignment1-fundamentals.md

 ## Assignment Tasks

+**Setup Note:** Before starting, make sure you have a  `sample-files` directory in your `assignment1` folder.
+This directory will be used for file operations in tasks 3 and 4.

+**Important:** Follow the exact formatting requirements specified in each task.
+The automated tests expect specific console output formats, so pay attention to spacing, capitalization, and punctuation in your console.log statements.

 ### 1. Node.js Fundamentals
 - In a markdown file (`node-fundamentals.md`), answer the following:
   - What is Node.js?